Documentation

 Building series outside a backtest

-from ide.indicator_series_module import ChartIndicatorSeries, coerce_chart_time points = [ {"time": 1_700_000_000, "value": 150.0}, {"time": 1_700_008_640, "value": 151.2}, ] series = ChartIndicatorSeries() series.add( points, pane="main", render="line", line_style="dotted", id="sma_20", name="SMA(20)", ) test_result = {"success": True, "stdout": "..."} test_result = series.merge_into(test_result) # test_result["chart_indicator_series"] -> ready for the chart client
+from quantcraft.indicator_series import ChartIndicatorSeries, coerce_chart_time # Points come from your own indicator logic, not from this module points = [ {"time": 1_700_000_000, "value": 150.0}, {"time": 1_700_008_640, "value": 151.2}, ] series = ChartIndicatorSeries() series.add( points, pane="main", render="line", line_style="dotted", id="sma_20", name="SMA(20)", ) test_result = {"success": True, "stdout": "..."} test_result = series.merge_into(test_result) # test_result["chart_indicator_series"] -> ready for the chart client

 merge_into(result) shallow-copies the result and sets the chart_indicator_series key for you.
 Inside a normal backtest you don't need to do this — the engine already merges chart_indicators for you.